Bhagya-06/DN4.0---Java-Fse/financialForecasting/README.md

 # 📈 Financial Forecasting Tool

-In this Exercise, we implement a **recursive algorithm** to forecast future financial values based on past data.
+In this exercise, we implement a **recursive algorithm** to forecast future financial values based on past data.